 The airport is TINY for being an international one; it only has one gate for international flights and two gates for domestic flights, a small cafeteria, tourist shop and tax-free.
 There´s no free wifi at the airport just like in the rest of the country.

 You can buy tax-free on arrival.
-But the section will be less than in Copenhagen.
+But the section will be less than at Copenhagen Airport.

 There is no road or rail system.
 There´s only 150 km (90 mi) of roads in the whole country; 60 km (40 mi) of the streets are paved.

 So your only option is either domestic flights or ferries (except when the ocean is completely frozen for about 3months of the year)

 Domestic Flights are only with Air Greenland.

 Ferry company: Arctic Umiaq Line travel from the Qaqortoq, the biggest city in the southern part of Greenland, to Ilulissat in the central part of the island, a trip that takes almost 6days.

 For trips around the Disko Bay is Diskoline your only option.

 Top Things To Do in Greenland.

 During Summer Months: June, July, August and early September.

 Hiking one of the most beautiful hikes in the world, a 9 – 11-day trek where you will have to be 100% self-supplied.
 Read My Post From When I Did The Hike Here! (coming soon)

 Visit the biggest and one of the most active glaciers in Greenland.
 Only reachable by boat.
 Read My Post From My Visit Here.